 - Upsells: Lots of upsells.

-- Account Activation: It can take up to 24 – 48 hours for accounts to be fully activated.
+- Account Activation: It can take up to 24 – 48 hours to activate your account.

 - Control Panel and Dashboard Experience: cPanel.

 - Installation of Apps and CMSs (WordPress, Joomla, etc.): They make it easy to install popular apps and CMSs in a few steps using QuickInstall.

 But not for the reason you’re probably thinking.